[Minor revision–posted 5/4/21 (replaces 1/23/19 edition)]

 2. Required Employee Training

-Pursuant to state legislation, all employees must attend EEO non-discrimination and sexual harassment prevention training within the first 30 days of employment and receive supplemental training every two years.
+Pursuant to state legislation, all employees must attend EO non-discrimination and sexual harassment prevention training within the first 30 days of employment and receive supplemental training every two years.

-Managers and supervisors are required to attend university-provided training designed to support leadership success at Texas Tech within the first 60 days of hire or promotion.
+Managers and supervisors should attend university-provided training designed to support leadership success at Texas Tech within the first 60 days of hire or promotion.

 • For purposes of this OP, a manager/supervisor is defined as anyone who has authority to hire or affect employment of another university employee or is responsible for completing the annual performance evaluation.

 Texas Tech may require an employee to attend a development program if it is related to the employee's current or prospective job duties.
-The university may also require employees to attend trainings as necessary based the employees performance.
+The university may also require an employee to attend trainings as necessary based on the employee's performance.

 3. Development Programs

 An extended development program is one that is paid for by Texas Tech, or during which the employee's salary is continued, and where the employee does not perform regularly assigned job duties for three months or more.
 This includes faculty development leave.

 • It does not include training required by state or federal law.

 • It must be approved by the appropriate chancellor, president, vice president, or provost.